CaioCeretta/fullstack-club/curso-next/conceitos.md

 a wider range of challenges developers might encounter

 A framework is generally more opiniated.
 For example, Next.js, unlike react, is a framework.
-It uses react, as a library, to render the interface, but also includes additional features, like image optimization, fonts optimizatrion, server components, built-in data fetching mechanism, server actions, its own approach to implementing a middleware, and more.
+It uses react, as a library, to render the interface, but also includes additional features, like image optimization, fonts optimizatrion, server components, built-in data fetching mechanism, server actions, its own approach to implementing a middleware, and so on.

 Because of these features, Next.js offer a more complete solution by integrating multiple tools and functionalities into a single package;